 - Set goals to reduce utility bills by two percent.
 This can save money and protect air quality.

-The department maintains and collects data from air monitors across Missouri to see if Missouri’s air quality meets the Environmental Protection Agency’s National Ambient Air Quality Standards.
+The department maintains and collects data from air monitors across Missouri to see if Missouri’s air quality meets the Environmental Protection Agency’s National Ambient Air Quality Standards (NAAQS).
 If an area monitors or contributes to violations of the ozone standard, actions must be taken to reduce the emissions that contribute to the formation of ground-level ozone.
 The department works with affected areas to develop emission reducing measures that are the most effective in terms of cost and emission reductions.

 Ozone Monitoring Data